-Asana is one of the most popular project management softwares out there.
+Asana is one of the most popular task management and project management software tools that comes for free.
 It is used by several teams to see who is doing what and by when.
-The all-in-one software allows you to visualize your project with several views and use reporting to see how your team is performing.
+The all-in-one software allows you to visualize your project with several views and use reporting to see how your company is performing.

 - List view to view your tasks